bertrandmartel/vpn-http-proxy/README.md

 This solution is based on [this Unix stackexchange post](https://unix.stackexchange.com/a/490641/146783)

-If you need transparent proxy, you can use nginx reverse proxy port with the following API:
+If you need a transparent proxy, you can use the nginx reverse proxy service with the following API:

 * GET